Key Takeaways

 The ipad keyboard battery situation depends entirely on the connection type, not the brand.
 Even some Logitech keyboards — like the Combo Touch — use the Smart Connector and carry no battery of their own.

-That said, just because your keyboard has no battery doesn't mean it has zero impact on your iPad's power.
+Additionally, That said, just because your keyboard has no battery doesn't mean it has zero impact on your iPad's power.
 It still draws electricity from your iPad while you're using it.
-How much?
+Therefore, How much?
 Depends on the keyboard and what you're doing — I'll get into the numbers further down.

 How Apple's Smart Connector Actually Works